-Lead paint may be present on structures built prior to 1980 at the facility and can be dispersed into the environment during repair and renovation activities.
+The presence of lead paint is more probable on structures built prior to 1980 at the facility and can be dispersed into the environment during repair and renovation activities.
 Appropriate notice must be given before beginning work and proper care and safety measures should be taken when working in these locations to prevent lead particulates from contaminating air quality and endangering human health.